This document is also available in PDF (642 Kb) [help with PDF files]

 84. However, in situations where one primary air waybill (AWB) documents both LVS shipments, that qualify under the Courier LVS Program, and HVS (High Value Shipments) shipments, pre-arrival cargo transmission accounting for the total weight and piece count is required for all goods listed on the AWB.

 85. In these instances, supplementary data for each HVS and one supplementary transmission to account for all courier LVS shipments must be provided.
-The house bill transmission for the LVS shipments will indicate “Courier LVS Program Shipments” in the description field; the total weight of all LVS shipments in the weight field; and the total pieces of all LVS shipments in the “lading quantity” field.
+The supplementary report for the LVS shipments will indicate “Courier LVS Program Shipments” in the description field; the total weight of all LVS shipments in the weight field; and the total pieces of all LVS shipments in the “lading quantity” field.

 86. Should cargo previously reported under the Courier LVS Program be removed from the LVS stream post- arrival, the client is not to transmit pre-arrival data.
 However, if removed from the LVS stream prior to arrival, full ACI data is required.